PolymerLabs/web-component-project-layouts/README.md

-# Web Component Package Layouts
+# Web Component Project Layouts

 This repository includes different ways to structure projects on the filesystem to demonstrate the various pros and cons of each approach.
 There are applications, which are not intended to be used as packages imported or included by other packages.